RLOpenCatalyst/rg-doc/source/AccessingRG.rst

 Sign-Up process
 ---------------

-You can follow the below instructions to create a new user in hosted shared model.
+You can follow the below instructions to create a new user in SAAS model.

 Sign up with a Google ID
 ^^^^^^^^^^^^^^^^^^^^^^^^